Prof. Dr. Axel Schäfer

 - History of the American West

-- Cultural History of U.S. Social Policy
+- History of U.S. Social Policy

 - Transatlantic Social Thought and Reform

 In my teaching I approach American Studies from an interdisciplinary perspective.
-In many of my courses I explore the interaction of history and culture, combining, for example, analyses of the myth of the West with explorations of the region’s history; cultural images of poverty and the making of social policy; religious imagery and political mobilization; and social ideas and social movements.
+In many of my courses I explore the intersection of politics and culture, combining, for example, analyses of the myth of the West with explorations of the region’s history; cultural images of poverty and the making of social policy; religious imagery and political mobilization; and social ideas and social movements.
 I have extensive experience teaching on both undergraduate and postgraduate levels in a number of different countries.

 Contact